State Amplification Subject To Masking Constraints: Special discrete memoryless channel models

 \subsection{Reversely degraded DMCs}

 We say that the channel is reversely degraded if $(X,S)\to Z \to Y$ forms a Markov Chain.
 Note that, this corresponds to a stronger channel seen by Eve compared to that of Bob.
+Therefore, reversely degraded scenarios imply $C_d\leq 0$, meaning that the state knowledge at Bob is not higher than that of at Eve.
 We have the following result for this set of channels.

 \begin{theorem} The optimal differential amplification rate for reversely degraded DMCs is given by

 \end{theorem}